tinacms/tina.io/content/blog/meet-james-perkins-our-new-developer-advocate.md

 ## Why did I join the team?

 I had been releasing crash courses for NextJS on a variety of product offerings including TinaCMS.
 When I started using Tina, I could just see the unlimited possibilities  and the power behind it.
 The quote from my video was "Tina is really powerful and I am going to show you only the surface of what it can do." --James Perkins...
-Are self quotes a thing?
 I truly meant that.

 After talking to [Frank](https://twitter.com/FrankTldr/) about their upcoming release of Tina Cloud and then with [Scott](https://twitter.com/scottgallant) about the vision for Tina I was invested.
 The vision was strong and Tina was already backing that vision, I was ready to sign on the dotted line.